AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 The defined architecture allows for each dApp to operate sovereignty, isolated from the environmental factors affected by other dApps running in the platform, allowing for linear scaling of transaction speeds as the number of dApps grows.

 ### 5.2.
-Business vs Customer Facing Approach
+Business-Facing v/s Customer-Facing Approach
 The AssetMantle platform architecture has been designed for utilities and optimizations for a business-facing dApp.
 This approach is opposed to the majority of the current generation dApp which are designed to directly face the end customer with their schema optimized for human comprehension and error handling left to them the end user.
 The customer-facing approach allows for a greater level of trustlessness as the end-user does not have virtually any centralized components to confuse the dApp services.
 The user may not even have to depend on a third-party app to interface with the dApp, by directly interfacing through a command line.
 But this approach, unfortunately, suffers from three drawbacks:

 * The steep learning curve associated with each new dApp

 * The cognitive limitations of the user to understand the dApp evens and be able to respond to Ethereum

-* The end-user being error-prone will make mistakes that have to be handled by the users themselves, making the dApp service consumption a potentially very time-intensive activity.
+* The end-user being error-prone will make mistakes that have to be handled by the users themselves, making the dApp service consumption a potentially very time-intensive activity

-* The assumption is that all business processes can be transformed into totally decentralized processes with no intervention of a third business actor on top of the user and validator actors.
+* The assumption is that all business processes can be transformed into totally decentralized processes with no intervention of a third business actor on top of the user and validator actors

 The trust requirement in a business process can be minimized but to make it trustless might not be possible with the immediate business environment and even if possible might make the system too arcane to interact with, hinder adoption and infringe on user privacy.
 The AssetMantle Architecture has been defined to be friendly to Business Processes with flexible schema definition to allow for easy integration.
 The interfaces have been designed for interaction with Business applications with a focus on a unified schema definition for the communication rather than human readability.
 This allows the dApps to be easily consumed by the Applications that require trustless interactions with other participants' applications and can package the services into a human-friendly format.
 The Business operator is responsible for the legal and ethical liabilities of operating the application while the dApp serves as a persistent and immutable information management system with trustless authentication and authorization through cryptography.

 ### 5.3.
 Auditability & Verifiability
 A centrally administered MIS system that has to comply with audit requirements generally has to maintain audit logs which are the system logs with the requests and responses made to the system recorded in a plain text format.
 Such a mechanism is required to facilitate an external private audit of the system and ensure that the system is neither faulty nor are there any Byzantine actors in the system.
 This approach suffers from some major drawbacks:

 * The logging is up to the implementation of the application and not a defined standard

 * The logs are not easily verifiable for errors or malicious actors

 * The external auditors are exposed to the private data

 * The auditors may themselves be Byzantine and produce false audit reports

-* Even in the case of an honest audit process the faulty component or the malicious actor is exposed well after the event has happened with the error having multiplied and spread to other systems as well.
+* Even in the case of an honest audit process the faulty component or the malicious actor is exposed well after the event has happened with the error having multiplied and spread to other systems as well

 * In the case of a dishonest audit, there is no way for an external actor to verify the audit reports with the system only being exposed only after the error has multiplied to a size notable by external actors, or in the majority of the cases, they might never even be exposed

-* The audit process is only valued against the trust and reputation of the auditor with external actors, leading to the centralization of trust with a few reputed auditors, who may drive up the audit cost as the demand for audits increases.
+* The audit process is only valued against the trust and reputation of the auditor with external actors, leading to the centralization of trust with a few reputed auditors, who may drive up the audit cost as the demand for audits increases

 The defined architecture reduces the trust required between a customer and the auditor actors instead of aiming to remove the trust requirement between two customers as the main objective.
 The validators in this scenario act as the auditors, that keep on auditing the app at runtime for the publicly visible data.
 To conserve privacy some of the data in a schema may not be directly exposed but rather be exposed as a hash with the real data being stored with a Business Application.
 When this business application is being audited, the audit logs data can be verified against the hash of the data and processing timestamp recorded on-chain.
 This structures the audit process and validation for the private data through data verifiability.

 ### 5.4.
 Resource Optimization
 The Byzantine and Crash fault-tolerant system achieve their tolerance through replication of tasks on multiple nodes.
 This implies that the cost to perform a task also increases with the level of tolerance offered by the system.
 A different application may require different levels of fault tolerance.
 The described platform allows flexibility with the level of fault tolerance a dApp might need by segregating them to separate sovereign chains, instead of running all of the apps in one chain at the highest security level possible sacrificing scalability.
 This leads to resource optimization based on the level of security required for a Business use-case.
 * cost: the transaction fees incentivizes a proposer to pick a transaction when the transaction mempool is larger than the transactions that can fit in block size.
 In one chain for all dApps approach if a business depends on a mission-critical transaction to be processed they will have to spend extra fees to get a transaction processed.
 Other dApps that do not produce enough economic output to justify the transaction fees may be indefinitely halted in such scenarios.
 All the dApps should not depend on all the nodes to replicate the transaction.
 The described architecture allows a dApp to define the level of replication and fault tolerance required while segregating from other dApp operation influences.
 This allows for reduced transaction processing costs with predictable

 * compute: all the nodes of the proposed distributed system engage in separate tasks with limited replication with no compute being spent on the wasteful leader election process.
 This brings down the compute resources required to validate a dApp down to basic server hardware with no dependence on complex hardware solutions like ASICs and graphic cards with 100s of processor cores.

 * storage: storage is one of the most critical resources in single-chain multi dApp applications since the 1 Byte of storage used by the app translates to 1*N bytes effectively used on all the nodes in such a system.
 By reducing the amount of replication in the system, the proposed architecture reduces the storage requirements for running a dApp allowing dApps to store a lot more data immutably on the chain itself.

 ### 5.5.
 Identity & Credential management